-WCOM has several additional modifications that update Attachment 11 to reflect regulatory and industry developments:
+WCOM has several additional modifications that update Attachment 11 to reflect regulatory and industry developments:6

 Section 1.1 -- The phrase "as long as CLEC does not combine traffic in order to avoid payment of access charges for intraLATA and interLATA traffic originating by or terminating to a customer who is not an CLEC local exchange customer" of Section 1.1 should be stricken.
 The same issue arises in Section 1.3 of the main Attachment NIA.
-The Texas PUC's decision in the Waller Creek arbitration is instructive.
+The Texas PUC's decision in the Waller Creek7 arbitration is instructive.

 In Waller Creek, the Texas PUC ruled that Waller Creek Communications, Inc. ("WCC") "can use UNE dark fiber (or other UNEs) to carry traffic for any other telecommunications provider regardless of who is serving the retail, local end use customer."
 Waller Creek at 1.
-The Texas PUC did require SWBT to collect a residual interconnection charge-a charge inapplicable in Oklahoma.
-The PUC further stated "[o]ne way to keep SWBT whole as to RIC revenues that it would otherwise collect in accordance with its current retail tariffs would be to bar WCC from providing wholesale access services to non-CLEC IXCs.
-With such a blanket restriction in place, however, WCC would be precluded from offering what may be a valuable and competition-
+The Texas PUC did require SWBT to collect a residual interconnection charge-a charge inapplicable in Missouri.8 The PUC further stated "[o]ne way to keep SWBT whole as to RIC revenues that it would otherwise collect in accordance with its current retail tariffs would be to bar WCC from providing wholesale access services to non-CLEC IXCs.
+With such a blanket restriction in place, however,

-&lt;sup>6 Trunking is a dynamic area that has caused problems between CLECs and SWBT in the recent past.
+6 Trunking is a dynamic area that has caused problems between CLECs and SWBT in the recent past.
 Furthermore, the growth of the Internet is changing many of the networking rules over a short period time.
 Accordingly, in order for the Commission and Staff to have as much information as possible on this important issue, WCOM is providing fairly detailed comments on its trunking/network requirements in this section.

-&lt;sup>7 Docket No. 17922, Petition of Waller Creek for Arbitration with Southwestern Bell Telephone Company, Public Utility Commission of Texas, Second Order on Appeal of Order Nos.
+7 Docket No. 17922, Petition of Waller Creek for Arbitration with Southwestern Bell Telephone Company, Public Utility Commission of Texas, Second Order on Appeal of Order Nos.
 9 and 2 (April 22, 1999) ("Waller Creek")

-&lt;sup>8 The RIC was to be removed as part of the Texas PUC's universal service docket; however, SWBT was entitled to the RIC in the mean time.
+8 The RIC was to be removed as part of the Texas PUC's universal service docket; however, SWBT was entitled to the RIC in the mean time.

-enhancing service to non-CLEC IXCs, and the non-CLEC IXCs would be, as a class, precluded from acquiring dark fiber from WCC."
+WCC would be precluded from offering what may be a valuable and competitionenhancing service to non-CLEC IXCs, and the non-CLEC IXCs would be, as a class, precluded from acquiring dark fiber from WCC."
 Waller Creek at 9-10.

-Section 1.3 -- There are instances when CLECs will change their network, e.g., adding a switch, that does not necessarily trigger the need for SWBT to adjust its network.
+Section 1.3 -- There are instances when CLECs will change their network, such as adding a switch.
+Adding a switch does not necessarily trigger the need for SWBT to adjust its network.
 The language of the first sentence of this paragraph should be changed to: